lukso-network/lsp-smart-contracts/docs/contracts/LSP8IdentifiableDigitalAsset/LSP8IdentifiableDigitalAsset.md

 error LSP8CannotSendToAddressZero();
 ```

-reverts when trying to send token to the zero address.
+Reverts when trying to send token to the zero address.

 <br/>